Constitution Day 2016

 Can't decipher all the jargon in the U.S. Constitution?
 Use this Interactive Constitution to get clear explanations from Dr. Linda Monk, a constitutional scholar, journalist, and award winning author, and the Annenberg Classroom, presented by the Leonore Annenberg Institute for Civics of the Annenberg Public Policy Center of the University of Pennsylvania.

-Educators, register here for your school or classroom to take the 2015 Preamble Challenge in order to celebrate Constitution Day on September 17, 2015 and fulfill your Byrd Amendment requirements.
-You'll receive a free Preamble Challenge Teacher Toolkit to participate in the challenge!
+Educators, register here for your school or classroom to take the 2016 Preamble Challenge in order to celebrate Constitution Day on September 17, 2016 and fulfill your Byrd Amendment requirements.
+You'll receive a free Preamble Challenge Teacher Toolkit to host your own Preamble activity in your classroom!

 Current Constitutional Cases

 Fisher v.
 University of Texas at Austin (2013/2016) - The Supreme Court is considering whether the University of Texas at Austin's consideration of race in undergraduate admissions is constitutional under the Equal Protection Clause of the Fourteenth Amendment.
 This is the second challenge by Fisher regarding UT Austin's admissions policy, who argues that she was denied admission to UT Austin because she is white.